How often to retaining wall

 Clear Debris

-Remove any leaves, dirt, or other debris that has accumulated around the wall.
+Remove any vegetation, dirt, or other debris that has built up around the base of the wall.

 3. 3